 Bullying is not welcome on our message boards.
 We use Facebook’s rules as a basis to determine whether behaviour crosses into bullying and harassment.

 Do not post comments that are designed to incite an argument.
 This includes comments about console wars and fanboys that create tensions in the community.
 If you see an argument kicking off, please report it rather than fanning the flames.
 This includes posting memes and Gifs to inflame an argument.

 Please don’t post any spoilers or screenshots from new games, movies or TV shows that have recently been released.

-- We offer specific Discord and Messenger chats for some games and TV shows to provide a private channel to discuss spoilers.
+- We offer specific Discord chats for some games and TV shows to provide a private channel to discuss spoilers.

 - Check the rules of those chats to make sure you are not sharing spoilers before the allowed date.

 Our message boards are not a place to recruit people to your own groups, boards or communities.
 We do not allow shout outs asking people to add, message or follow you.